 James Lee was one of the first employees at Ubiquiti, and is the main technology architect.
 He joined Ubiquiti as a graduate student when it began business operations in Yr 2000.
 He was instrumental in the design and development of the core Ubiquiti technologies and user interfaces.
 He leads the efforts in Ubiquiti user-interface development, and has responsibility for all Ubiquiti Java-based components.
 The software interfaces seen by the Ubiquiti customer base, which at this point includes over a dozen companies with many daily users each, are designed and/or developed by him.
 Besides experience at Ubiquiti, he has worked at other small and large high-tech companies, and also has done contract development work for academic research efforts.
 An avid programmer, he has won well-known awards such as those from the TopCoder competitions for which he also helped set problems for other competitors.
 He holds a Bachelor’s degree (Comp.
 Sci.) from Stanford Univ., and a Master’s degree (Comp.
 Sci.) from Univ. of Michigan, Ann Arbor.

 Nandit Soparkar is involved with business & technical development at Ubiquiti.
 He is a former tenure-track professor in the College of Engineering at Univ. of Michigan, Ann Arbor.
-He has been an advisor to software companies (e.g., B-Bop Assocs. acquired by Progress Software, Aalayance now part of HCL EAI, and OTelNet acquired by TeleCommunication Systems – all public-traded companies).
-In research efforts, he examined time-constrained transaction management, data mining & analyses technology, and logic-enhanced memory for data intensive computing.
-He received an IBM Fellowship, and a National Science Foundation Career Award (formerly, the Presidential Young Investigator Award); he worked at the AT&T Bell Labs at Murray Hill, and the IBM TJ Watson Research Center in New York.
+He has been an advisor to software companies, all of which are now part of publicly-traded companies.
+His former doctoral students are now in various research and faculty positions.
+In research efforts, he examined time-constrained concurrent computing, data mining & analyses technology, and logic-enhanced memory for data intensive computing.
+He received a National Science Foundation Career Award (formerly, the Presidential Young Investigator Award); he has worked at the AT&T Bell Labs at Murray Hill, and the IBM TJ Watson Research Center in New York.
 He has published and pending books, research papers, patents; and has performed peer reviews for research and business development.
 He has a B.Tech (Comp.Sci. & Engin.) from Indian Institute of Technology, Delhi; and M.S., Ph.D. degrees (Comp.Sci.) from Univ.
 Texas at Austin, and was in the Exec MBA program at the Business School at Univ. of Michigan, Ann Arbor.

 Keith Thompson is involved with software & services at Ubiquiti, and has two decades of experience in product design, process development, and quality control in several industries.
 At Ubiquiti, he leads the research, design and development of its high-end information analysis technologies, and is also the main technical liaison for client services.
 Formerly, he held senior technical positions at Ford Motor Company, and led the development of improved methods for designing and manufacturing.
 He has several pending patents, technical achievement awards, and numerous published papers.
 He has a B.S. degree (Engin.)
 Summa Cum Laude (Highest Honors) from the Univ.
 Illinois at Urbana-Champaign; M.S., PhD degrees (Manuf. & Mech.Engin.) from Stanford Univ.; and an M.S. in Comp.Sci. from Univ.
 Michigan, Ann Arbor.